harleyday/logicleTransform.m/README.md

 ---
 **USEFUL TIP**

 Using class folders as [documented here](https://uk.mathworks.com/help/matlab/matlab_oop/organizing-classes-in-folders.html) is a useful way to keep this (and other classes you may have written) separated in your filesystem to prevent confusion.
 In this case, download this repository, and place it in a folder called ``@logicleTransform`` in your working directory.
+This can be achieved using the [command above](#simple-installation).

 ---
 Algorithms were developed by: